sztupy/Gigabyte-P34W-v3-OSX86/README.md

 Restart, go to setup, and make sure that the first boot option is `Windows Boot Manager` and the OS Type is set to `UEFI`.
 You can also remove all other boot options that are not related to this.
 Check if OSX and Windows can both be booted through Clover, and work fine.

+Note that Windows Update can mess up the dual boot settings, in which case you have to do the rename trick.
+For a more permanent solution you can check the end of the guide on how to add Clover as a separate entry into the boot menu.

 Enable TRIM on the SSD
 ----------------------